Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

 make BATCH=yes install
 ```

-Afterwards we can clone the doc repository using git and build the
+Afterward we can clone the doc repository using git and build the
 html render by following the instructions at
 https://docs.freebsd.org/en/books/fdp-primer/doc-build/#doc-build-rendering-html:
 ```